Have you ever thought to yourself, “If my addicted loved one would just reach out for help, things would get better…?”

 Addiction is a complicated brain disease.
 As it progresses, it changes the way an affected person thinks and makes decisions.
 A person in the throes of a full-blown addiction can’t choose whether she is going to use her drug of choice.
 No matter what else happens, the addiction always comes first.

 Emotional barriers to addiction recovery occur because addiction is a chronic disease.
 When your loved one goes to treatment, they don’t emerge from the process magically cured.
 Instead, the goal of drug and alcohol treatment is to give clients the tools they need to learn how to live in recovery one day at a time.

 Guilt can make your loved one feel as if he is a lost cause and beyond hope.
-Even during times when he is sober, he may not want to talk about getting help because he feels bad about the stress his substance abuse has placed on others.
+Even during times when he is sober, he may not want to talk about getting help because he feels bad about the stress his substance use has placed on others.
 He might even believe he doesn’t deserve the help to get sober.

-Addicts know that the first stage in getting treatment is to undergo detox.
+People with addiction know that the first stage in getting treatment is to undergo detox.
 Aside from any concerns about physical withdrawal symptoms, the idea of living without the thing that has been used as a main coping strategy is scary.

 Drug and Alcohol Treatment at The Aviary Recovery Center

 The Aviary Recovery Center offers a full range of drug and alcohol treatment programs to meet our clients’ needs, including residential treatment, intensive outpatient treatment (IOP), and a family wellness program.